 - Don’t overfill baskets and bookshelves.
 Typically, less than 8 per basket and less than 20 per large bookshelf is what works the best.

 Hopefully, by selecting the right books for your child, limiting your collection, and displaying a few books in a kid-friendly way, will encourage even more reading.

 Amanda Boyarshinov is a M. Ed.
 Reading Teacher and one of the bloggers behind the parenting and education site: The Educators’ Spin On It.

-She shares her teaching knowledge with parents everywhere through her creative, inventive writing including her latest e-book, STEAM: Preschool Activities for STEM Enrichment Connect with her on Twitter and stop by her award winning Pinterest Boards for educational activity inspiration!
+She shares her teaching knowledge with parents everywhere through her creative, inventive writing including her e-books: STEAM: Preschool Activities for STEM Enrichment and 100 Fun & Easy Learning Games for Kids.

 READ NEXT IN LESS TOYS.
 MORE PLAY.
 SERIES